-The SAT is given multiple times annually to more than two million students every year and is accepted by virtually all colleges and universities.
-The SAT tests the reading, writing and math skills that are learned in school and that are critical for success in college and beyond.
+The SAT is given multiple times during the year to more than two million students and is accepted by virtually all colleges and universities.
+The SAT tests the reading, writing, and math skills that are learned in school and that are critical for success in college and beyond.
 Some colleges may also require the SAT Subject Tests.

-Accommodations may be available, but check with each test entity to determine which accommodations are available for that particular exam.
-Often times the request must be made in advance, so make sure to check the requirements.
+Accommodations may be available, but check with each testing entity to determine which accommodations are available for that particular exam.
+Oftentimes the request must be made in advance, so make sure to check the requirements.